-"netCommons Political and Ethical guidelines for an Alternative Internet," by Dimitris Boucas, Christian Fucks, Maria Michalis, Virginie Aubrée, Félix Tréguer, netCommons Deliverable 4.4, Dec.
-2018.
+netCommons Political and Ethical Guidelines for an Alternative Internet, by Dimitris Boucas, Christian Fuchs, Maria Michalis, Virginie Aubree and Félix Tréguer, netCommons Deliverable 4.4, December 2018.

-Why Reading: This deliverable frames the phenomenon of Community Networks in a broader vision on the human rights to communicate and to have unrestricted access to digital communications and resources in general.
-It is divided into a more theoretical part dealing with ethics and a more practical part dealing with the implementation of such ethical principles and how Community Networks fits into these principles.
+Why you should read it: This deliverable frames the phenomenon of community networks within a broader vision on the human rights to communicate and to have unrestricted access to digital communications and resources in general.
+It is divided into a more theoretical part dealing with ethics and a more practical part dealing with the implementation of such ethical principles and how community networks fit into these principles.

-"Incentives for Participation and Active Collaboration in CNs," by Merkouris Karaliopoulos, Panagiota Micholia, Iordanis Koutsopoulos, netCommons Deliverable 2.8, Oct.
-2018.
+Incentives for Participation and Active Collaboration in CNs, by Merkouris Karaliopoulos, Panagiota Micholia and Iordanis Koutsopoulos, netCommons Deliverable 2.8, October 2018.

-Why Reading: Economic sustainability is always a key issue in any non-profit endeavor, all the more in commons based ones.
-In this perspective finding the proper socio-economic incentives for active participation is fundamental.
-This document suggest various and novel pricing schemes for Community Networks starting from the analysis of existing Community Networks.
-Moreover a clear theoretical framework is offered that can be used to further the research and innovation on incentives and proper balances in the economy of a Community Network.
+Why you should read it: Economic sustainability is always a key issue in any non-profit endeavour, all the more in commons-based ones.
+In view of this, finding the proper socio-economic incentives for active participation is fundamental.
+This report suggests various and novel pricing schemes for community networks, starting from the analysis of existing community networks.
+In addition, a clear theoretical framework is offered that can be used to further research and innovation on incentives and proper balances in the economy of a community network.
 The mathematical part may result difficult to access for non-technical readers, but the rest of the document is easily accessible for everyone.

-"Community Networks and the Right to the City," by Ileana Apostol, Panayotis Antoniadis, and Alexandros Papageorgiou, netCommons Deliverable 5.5, Nov.
-2018.
+Community Networks and the Right to the City, by Ileana Apostol, Panayotis Antoniadis and Alexandros Papageorgiou, netCommons Deliverable 5.5, November 2018.

-Why Reading: The digital and the physical spaces are more and more intertwined and the concept of the "right to the city" can provide important guidance to Community Network activists that claim our rights to the Internet, but also a framework that will allow collaborations with other actors both in urban and rural areas.
-This netCommons report provides introductory theoretical material and examples of concrete steps toward bringing closer together digital and urban activists.
+Why you should read it: Digital and physical spaces are increasingly intertwined and the concept of the "right to the city" can provide important guidance to community network activists who claim our rights to the internet, but also a framework that will allow collaborations with other actors in both urban and rural areas.
+This netCommons report provides introductory theoretical material and examples of concrete steps toward bringing digital and urban activists closer together.

-"Multi-Disciplinary Methodology for Applications Design for CNs, including Design Guidelines and Adoption Facilitation," by Panayotis Antoniadis, Ileana Apostol, et al., netCommons Deliverable 3.3, Apr.
-2018.
+Multi-Disciplinary Methodology for Applications Design for CNs, including Design Guidelines and Adoption Facilitation, by Panayotis Antoniadis, Ileana Apostol, et al., netCommons Deliverable 3.3, April 2018.

-Why Reading: Community Networks are beyond Internet access infrastructures and can become the hosts of a variety of local services and applications.
-But for their design and successful deployment the collaboration between actors from different disciplines and with different skillsets is required.
-This long report proposed a methodology for facilitating such collaborations and most importantly describes how this methodology was developed over time through a real case study in the Saratantaporo CN in Greece.
-The complementary booklet titled "Community Servers: Bringing Community Networks to the Ground", provides an easier access to this approach and will be subject to a constant co-creation process at http://nethood.org/studio/
+Why you should read it: Community networks go beyond internet access infrastructures and can become the hosts of a variety of local services and applications.
+But for their design and successful deployment, collaboration between actors from different disciplines and with different skill sets is required.
+This extensive report proposes a methodology for facilitating such collaborations and, most importantly, describes how this methodology was developed over time through a real case study of the Sarantaporo CN in Greece.
+The complementary booklet titled "Community Servers: Bringing Community Networks to the Ground", provides easier access to this approach and will be subject to a constant co-creation process at http://nethood.org/studio/

-"The Organic Internet: Building Communications Networks from the Grassroots," by Panayotis Antoniadis, published by Palgrave Macmillan, Nov.
-2018.

-Why Reading: This is an open access article that establishes a useful analogy between Internet and agriculture.
-It provides a lot of introductory material on the building blocks of the Internet and useful arguments on why Community Networks could be seen as a more sustainable and organic solution for building networking infrastructures.
-It also brings the question of sustainability to the fore and discusses how both Internet consumption and production should be re-conceptualized in an energy-limited world.
+The Organic Internet: Building Communications Networks from the Grassroots, by Panayotis Antoniadis, published by Palgrave Macmillan, November 2018.
+Why you should read it: This is an open access article that establishes a useful analogy between the internet and agriculture.
+It provides a lot of introductory material on the building blocks of the internet and useful arguments on why community networks could be seen as a more sustainable and organic solution for building networking infrastructures.
+It also brings the question of sustainability to the fore and discusses how both internet consumption and production should be re-conceptualised in an energy-limited world.

-"The community network manual: how to build the Internet yourself," edited by Luca Belli, 2018 DC3 Outcome, Nov.
-2018.
+The Community Network Manual: How to Build the Internet Yourself, edited by Luca Belli, 2018 DC3 Outcome, November 2018.